Clinical Pharmacology for Tradjenta

 Cardiac Electrophysiology

 In a randomized, placebo-controlled, active-comparator, 4-way crossover study, 36 healthy subjects were administered a single oral dose of linagliptin 5 mg, linagliptin 100 mg (20 times the recommended dose), moxifloxacin, and placebo.
-No increase in QTc was observed with either the recommended dose of 5 mg or the 100-mg dose.
-At the 100-mg dose, peak linagliptin plasma concentrations were approximately 38-fold higher than the peak concentrations following a 5-mg dose.
+No increase in QTc was observed with either the recommended dose of 5 mg or the 100 mg dose.

 Pharmacokinetics

-The pharmacokinetics of linagliptin has been characterized in healthy subjects and patients with type 2 diabetes.
-After oral administration of a single 5-mg dose to healthy subjects, peak plasma concentrations of linagliptin occurred at approximately 1.5 hours post dose (Tmax); the mean plasma area under the curve (AUC) was 139 nmol*h/L and maximum concentration (Cmax) was 8.9 nmol/L.
+The pharmacokinetics of linagliptin has been characterized in healthy subjects and patients with type 2 diabetes mellitus.
+After oral administration of a single 5 mg dose to healthy subjects, peak plasma concentrations of linagliptin occurred at approximately 1.5 hours post dose (Tmax); the mean plasma area under the curve (AUC) was 139 nmol*h/L and maximum concentration (Cmax) was 8.9 nmol/L.

 Absorption

 The absolute bioavailability of linagliptin is approximately 30%.
-High-fat meal reduced Cmax by 15% and increased AUC by 4%; this effect is not clinically relevant.
+A high-fat meal reduced Cmax by 15% and increased AUC by 4%; this effect is not clinically relevant.
 TRADJENTA may be administered with or without food.

 Distribution